ymerejsasnak/terrarium/README.md

---add instructions and visual legend and about info(popup div)<br><br>

---maybe in future add an options button (with another popup div) that lets you change some of the creature settings<br>
+--add FILL button that fills grid with selectd element (change clear button) --add another button that only fills empty space